LizardNet/craftbukkit-plugins-DeadMansChest/README.md

 may very well simply refuse to work and have not been tested *at all*!

-There is also a Jenkins job that handles mirroring of the Git repository from LizardNet Code Review to GitHub, and that can be found [jenkins-mirror][here].
+There is also a Jenkins job that handles mirroring of the Git repository from LizardNet Code Review to GitHub, and that can be found [here][jenkins-mirror].

 Licensing and Ackowledgements
 -----------------------------